JoannaKang/today-i-learned/Interview questions/Javascript.md

 - Node.js is an open-source, Javascript runtime environment on Chrome’s V8 that lets you run Javascript outside of browser

-# What is an event loop

-- The Event Loop is a queue of callback functions.
-- When an async function executes, the callback function is pushed into the queue.

 # What is call stack

 - Call Stack is a data structure for javascript interpreters to keep track of function calls in the program